Lufei1010/Slot_Machine/README.md

 Slot Machine Game
+The project was built by following a tutorial by Tim.
+The original code can be found in their GitHub repository here: (https://github.com/techwithtim).
 A simple Python terminal game where you deposit money, place bets, and spin to win based on matching symbols.

 Features